paullee-ISE/paullee-ISE/README.md

 > “Design is not just what it looks like and feels like.
 Design is how it works.” — *Steve Jobs*

----

-This space evolves.
-Every project here is chosen to prove one thing: **I engineer systems that deliver results.**